© 2024 Kansas Public Radio

 Cherry tomatoes grow at Northern Illinois University's Edible Campus garden.
 Students and community members are free to pick anything they want.

 More than a quarter of college students across the country lack consistent access to food.
-At some universities, that number is be much higher with up to half of the student population struggling to access food at some institutions.
+At some universities, that number is much higher with up to half of the student population struggling to access food at some institutions.
 By comparison, about 13% of households in the U.S. experience food insecurity, according to the U.S. Department of Agriculture.

 About 29% of college students at four-year colleges experienced food insecurity in the fall of 2020, according to the Hope Center.
 At two-year colleges, the problem was even worse with 38% of students reporting concerns about access to food.